 Marathon review: Bungie's extraction ...

 Bungie has a narrative roadmap for Marathon that stretches years into the future, but the studio is deliberately leaving room for players to influence where that story goes.
-That tension between a planned story and a reactive one is exactly what creative director Julia Nardin laid out in a recent interview with GamesRadar+, and it says a lot about how the studio is thinking about the game's long-term health.
+That tension between a planned story and a reactive one is exactly what creative director Julia Nardin laid out in a recent interview, and it says a lot about how the studio is thinking about the game's long-term health.

 Marathon's Thief runner shell